stellar/go/exp/services/ledgerexporter/DEVELOPER_GUIDE.md

 ## Data Format
 - Ledger exporter uses a compact and efficient data format called [XDR](https://developers.stellar.org/docs/learn/encyclopedia/data-format/xdr) (External Data Representation), which is a compact binary format.
 A Stellar Captive Core instance emits data in this format and the data structure is referred to as `LedgerCloseMeta`.
 The exporter bundles multiple `LedgerCloseMeta`'s into a single object using a custom XDR structure called `LedgerCloseMetaBatch` which is defined in [Stellar-exporter.x](https://github.com/stellar/go/blob/master/xdr/Stellar-exporter.x).

-- The metadata for the same batch is also stored with for each exported object.
+- The metadata for the same batch is also stored alongside each exported object.
 Supported metadata is defined in [metadata.go](https://github.com/stellar/go/blob/master/support/datastore/metadata.go).

 - Objects are compressed before uploading using the zstd (zstandard) compression algorithm to optimize network usage and storage needs.